 On February 26, 2015, the Company entered into the Second Amendment to the Facility Agreement.
 The amendment extended the availability period for draws on the term loan facility from May 21, 2015 to July 31, 2015.
 It also allows the Company, upon the satisfaction of certain conditions, to designate from time to time one or more of its subsidiaries as borrowers under the Facility Agreement.
 On July 31, 2015, the Company entered into the Third Amendment to the Facility Agreement.
 The amendment extended the availability period for draws on the term loan facility from July 31, 2015 to July 31, 2016.
-As of June 24, 2016, there were the \$6.5 million of revolving borrowing and \$50.0 million of term loan borrowing outstanding under the Facility Agreement, resulting in available credit facilities of \$143.5 million.
+The Company fully drew down the term loan facility of \$50.0 million in fiscal year 2016.
+As of June 30, 2017, \$34.0 million of revolving borrowing and \$36.4 million of term loan borrowing was outstanding under the Facility Agreement, resulting in available credit facilities of \$116.0 million.
 Borrowings under the revolving credit facility are classified as current liabilities in the audited consolidated balance sheet as the Company has the periodic option to renew or pay, all or a portion of, the outstanding balance at the end of the maturity date, which is in the range of one to six months, without premium or penalty, upon notice to the administrative agent.
 Subsequent to the balance sheet date, the Company sent a notice to the bank to renew the maturity date of this revolving borrowing.
-The bank approved the notice and extended the maturity to August 2016.
+The bank approved the notice and extended the maturity to July 2017.